-In this guide, we’ll walk you through how we use NINA with a Paramount MX+ and TheSkyX to control the mount.
-It is NOT required to use a Paramount mount for TheSkyX so we’ll try to cover the setup in a generic way so anyone using TheSkyX with NINA can follow along and use this amazing software combo.
+This guide will walk you through the process of using NINA with a Paramount MX+ and TheSkyX to control the mount.
+Although it is not necessary to use a Paramount mount with TheSkyX, we will cover the setup generically so that anyone using TheSkyX with NINA can follow along and benefit from this fantastic software combination..

 FYI, We’ll shorten TheSkyX to “TSX” interchangeably through this post just for brevity sake.